fossabot/nano/README.md

 ### Credits

 Many thanks to the Jekyll and RubyGems community for great documentation, allowing me to make this simply and swiftly.

+Big thanks to the StackOverflow community; they helped me find some nice CSS workarounds for some things (like missing images).
+I quoted the posts I used when I used them.